Gabriel Daza: Return to the Philippines

 By 1937, Daza had been a consulting electrical engineer for the Philippine Army for some time, he was formally announced to be Captain of the Signal Corps for the Philippine Army on June 15, 1937, under the command of Lt.
 Col. Paciano Tangco.
 In 1945, Daza worked with the United States Army Signal Corps (USASC) to survey the extent of the destruction of PLDT's telephone communications infrastructure in Manila.
 Daza reported that three of PLDT's central exchanges in Santa Cruz, Malate, and Pasay were destroyed by the Japanese.

 In June 1947, the Electrical Engineering Law, Republic Act 184, was passed in the Congress of the Philippines and Daza was appointed as the chairman of the Board of Electrical Engineering Examiners that Article 1 Section 2 of the Act established.
 Due to propriety, as the examiner chairman, Daza issued license number 001 to himself, making himself the first Filipino licensed electrical engineer.

-From 1946 to 1951, Daza was the Assistant Chief Examiner and engineering consultant for the US-Philippine War Damage Commission (PWDC).
+From 1946 to 1951, Daza was the assistant chief examiner and engineering consultant for the US-Philippine War Damage Commission (PWDC).
 Daza was also the liaison officer for Gen. Douglas MacArthur for the PWDC.

-In the late 40's, under President Elpidio Quirino, Daza was tasked with engineering two hydroelectric dams in the Benguet province along the Agno River.
+In the late 1940s, under President Elpidio Quirino, Daza was tasked with engineering two hydroelectric dams in the Benguet province along the Agno River.
 The dams became known as Ambuklao Dam, which was opened in 1956, and Binga Dam, which opened in 1960.
 Daza would bring his grandson Gabriel "Bong" Daza III when he put up power plants in Marina Cristina, Northern Mindanao; Bunga, Cebu province; and Angat, Bulacan Province.

-In 1961, Daza retired as Vice-President and Treasurer of PLDT.
+In 1961, Daza retired as vice-president and treasurer of PLDT.
 In 1962, he co-founded the Philippine Telegraph and Telephone Co.
-(PT&T) and served as a member of the Board of Directors until as late as 1992.
+(PT&T) and served as a member of the board of directors until as late as 1992.

-On November 12, 1985, Daza and Quezon City Mayor Adelina Santos Rodriguez sponsored the Institute of Integrated Electrical Engineers of the Philippines Inc. (IIEE) Building Cornerstone for a new IIEE Headquarters.
+On November 12, 1985, Daza and Quezon City mayor Adelina Santos Rodriguez sponsored the Institute of Integrated Electrical Engineers of the Philippines Inc. (IIEE) Building Cornerstone for a new IIEE Headquarters.

 In his life, Daza was honoured with lifetime memberships in three industry societies: the American Institute of Electrical Engineers (AIEE), the Institute of Electrical and Electronics Engineers, and the Integrated Electrical Engineers of the Philippines Inc. (IIEE).